michael2012z/BitBible/markdown/KJV/files/Ps.md

 13. Then will I teach transgressors thy ways; and sinners shall be converted unto thee.

-14. Deliver me from bloodguiltiness, O God, thou God of my salvation: and my tongue shall sing aloud of thy righteousness.bloodguiltiness: Heb. bloods
+14. Deliver me from bloodguiltiness, O God, thou God of my salvation: and my tongue shall sing aloud of thy righteousness.

 15. O Lord, open thou my lips; and my mouth shall shew forth thy praise.

-16. For thou desirest not sacrifice; else would I give it: thou delightest not in burnt offering.else…: or, that I should
+16. For thou desirest not sacrifice; else would I give it: thou delightest not in burnt offering.

 17. The sacrifices of God are a broken spirit: a broken and a contrite heart, O God, thou wilt not despise.